Chocolate Ganache Filled Sugar Cookie Cups Recipe

 I have an easy and very yummy treat you can make for Christmas or Valentine’s Day (or anytime really!)
-I just recently made these and brought them to my MOPS Christmas party – and they were a big hit!
+I’ve taken them to Christmas parties in the past and were a big hit!!
+This is a recipe you can use at Christmas time for a cookie exchange, and then make them again as a Valentine’s Day treat!
 They look fancy – but really are easy and they taste amazing!!!

 Now if you know me, cooking is not my favorite.
 At least not gourmet Julia Child cooking.
 Baking is a little better – but anything I make has to be easy – and I’m always a huge fan of short cuts (in this case, Pillsbury refrigerated sugar cookie dough is to thank for my shortcut.)
 If you are a better baker than I, then you may prefer to use your own sugar cookie cookie recipe.
 As for me, I have no problem heading to Wegmans and picking up my 30 oz package of Pillsbury sugar cookie dough for this recipe.

 I took a tablespoon of dough and rolled it in a ball.
 Then I rolled the ball into granulated sugar to help it not to stick to the muffin tin.
 I used a 24 ct. mini muffin tin.
 Just place the ball of dough in the cup and the indentation will occur during baking.
 You don’t need to shape the dough or press it into the muffin cup to get it to create the cup shape.